 The Bose QC25 have a slick, and simple design.
 The thin, padded headband is covered in a fabric that matches the overall color scheme of the black, dark grey and blue accents.
 The ear cups are large, well-padded and have the silver Bose Logo branded on both sides.
 They look good without being too flashy which will work for most.

-These headphones are very lightweight and comfortable.
-However, when noise-cancelling is activated, you may feel an uncomfortable pressure in your ears.
-The effect is less noticeable when music is playing through the headphones (as opposed to silence).
+The Bose QuietComfort 25 are very comfortable headphones.
+They have decently large and spacious ear cups that should fit well on most ears.
+They're also well padded and lightweight so you can wear them for hours and not feel any fatigue.
+However, when noise-canceling is activated, you may feel an uncomfortable pressure in your ears.
+The effect is less noticeable when music is playing though.

 The Bose QuietComfort 25 are decently stable headphones.
 They stay in place during casual listening sessions and have a detachable audio cable that won't pull the headphones off your head if it gets hooked on something.
 However, these headphones do not apply enough pressure around the ears and will slip off while running or doing high-intensity physical exercises.
 Shaking your head from side to side will make the ear cups sway because of the lack of tension, which is slightly disappointing.